Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 ##     group_rows
 ```

+### DBI

-First, we would connect to our database using the DBI package.
-For the sake of example, I simply connect to an “in-memory” database, but a wide range of database connectors are available depending on where your data lives.
-It is noteworthy that: As well as working with local in-memory data stored in data frames, dplyr also works with remote on-disk data stored in databases.
-This is particularly useful in scenarios where data is already in a database, or data exceeda local memory and you need to use some external storage engine.
+Thereafter, we would connect to our database using the DBI package.
+For the sake of example, I simply connect to an "in-memory" database, but a wide range of database connectors are available depending on where your data lives.
+It is noteworthy that just like working with local in-memory data stored in data frames, *dplyr* also works with remote on-disk data stored in databases.
+This is particularly useful in scenarios where data is already in a database, or data exceeds local memory and you need to use some external storage engine.

 ```r
 con <- dbConnect(SQLite(), ":memory:")
 ```

 The copy_to() function is used to get data to DB, this function has an additional argument that allows you to supply indexes for the table.
 Here we set up indexes that will allow us to quickly process the data by day, carrier, plane, and destination.
-Creating the right indices is key to good database performance, but is unfortunately beyond the scope of this article.
+Creating the right indexes is key to good database performance, but is unfortunately beyond the scope of this article.

 ```r